-This is easily one of the best locations within the vicinity of Tokyo to see more than a dozen fireflies.
+This is easily one of the best locations in the vicinity of Tokyo to see more than a dozen fireflies.
 A bit further to reach, but worth the trip – the expansive park has ample wetlands, fields, flower patches, and soft hills in the area.
 About a ten or fifteen-minute-walk from the nearest station (Nakayama), but free entry and plenty of space to wander and see your own.
 Park staff are eager to give tips and show you the prime locations to see them.
 Show up early!

 When you’re looking to see an abundance of wild fireflies, it’s best to go beyond city limits.
-Hachioji’s Yuyake Kuyake Village offers an authentic camping experience, horseback riding, nature adventures, and, in June, firefly viewing.
+Hachioji’s Yuyake Koyake Village offers an authentic camping experience, horseback riding, nature adventures, and, in June, firefly viewing.
 Bring the family and enjoy a weekend on the grounds with other outdoorsy types, and get your fill of nature’s beauty at the village.

 The earliest of all of the places on our list listed places – the first week of June – but a good one for those closer to Yokohama.
 The small garden opens up on select days and for limited time only for visitors to see their fireflies float around.
 Great for a date and paired with some nearby “things to do” in Yokohama as well.

-A bit north of the Hachijoji firefly park, but this one comes with a fully-fledged festival, too.
-The Fussa Festival is an annual event that attracts thousands of people, who are all clamoring to see the hundreds of fireflies in the nearby park.
+A bit north of the Hachijoji firefly park, but this one comes with a fully fledged festival, too.
+The Fussa Festival is an annual event that attracts thousands of people who are all clamoring to see the hundreds of fireflies in the nearby park.
 The festival has all of the works of a traditional summer festival: taiko performances, a parade, great “yaki” food, and a sea of yukata-wearing-goers.
 Probably is the most crowded of all of the locations, but likely to be the most fun, as well.